evancornett/cornettlab/index.md

 %}

 {% capture text %}
-Get a  glimpse into life in the Cornett Lab.
+Get a  glimpse at life in the Cornett Lab.

 {%
   include button.html